syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ### SchedulerAppointment

-The following code example explains how to create the scheduler appointments in Xamarin SfSchedule and .NET MAUI SfScheduler.
+The following code example explains how to create the scheduler appointments in the Xamarin SfSchedule and .NET MAUI SfScheduler.

 <table>
 <tr>